 You are unemployed and registered as a job seeker at the SEPE’s job centre within a month after your contributory unemployment benefit has expired and accepted a commitment of activity (justified causes that break the commitment will be considered).
 If you accept a job offer with a length of 12 months or less, this initial month will freeze until your contract is finished.

-Being included in one of the following assumptions:
+You meet one of the following criteria:

 Your contributory unemployment benefit has expired

 You migrated back to Spain and you are not entitled to a contributory unemployment benefit